doudz/homeassistant-myjdownloader/Readme.md

 Add this repository to HACS, install it, then go to Configuration > Integrations > Add Integration > Choose "MyJDownloader" and enter your email address and password.

+**Note:** Do not disable the `sensor.jdownloaders_online` entity, as it is responsible for checking for new JDownloaders which become online.

 ## Features

 **Sensor**